Many-body correlations as the origin of Gamow-Teller quenching in nuclear $\beta$-decay

-It is well known that the GT strength distribution to relatively low-lying region of the daughter nucleus within the $Q$ value is usually important for $\beta$ decays, while the GT strength distribution to high-lying region is also important for understanding many problems such as the GT resonance, double $\beta$ decay nuclear matrix elements etc. In Fig. \ref{fig:high_lying} we show the cumulative sum of the GT transition strengths from the $0^+_1$ ground state of $^{76}$Ge to both low-lying and high-lying $1^+_f$ final states of $^{76}$As, where calculations without and with the chiral two-body currents are compared with each other and the charge-exchange reaction data \cite{Madey_PRC_1989} are shown as a reference.
-Due to the numerical complexity and burden in our shell-model calculations to consider both large-scale calculations with large configuration space and the two-body currents, we cutoff the qp energy as $E_{\text{qp}} \lesssim 18.0$ MeV in preparing the configuration space.
-In the realistic calculations, we obtained about 25,000 $1^+$ levels within $E_f \lesssim 18.0$ MeV and only a few $1^+$ levels beyond $E_f = 18.0$ because of the configuration-space truncation.
+In Fig. \ref{fig:high_lying}, we show cumulative sum of GT transition strengths from the $0^+_1$ ground state of $^{76}$Ge to all the final $1^+_f$ states in $^{76}$As up to 24 MeV of excitation, where calculations without and with the chiral TBC are compared with each other.
+The charge-exchange reaction data \cite{Madey_PRC_1989} are shown for reference.
+In the calculation, we apply an energy cutoff for multi-qp states (see Eq. (\ref{eq.config})) to allow those of $E_{\text{qp}} \lesssim 18.0$ MeV.
+With this truncation, we obtain about 25,000 $1^+$ levels within $E_f \lesssim 18.0$ MeV, and only a few more $1^+$ levels beyond 18 MeV.

-It is seen that a broad GT resonance distribution from about 5 MeV to 15 MeV is given by the calculations.
-The GT resonance is found to be composed of thousands of transitions within each 1 MeV excitation energy bin, as clearly revealed by the details of Fig. \ref{fig:high_lying}.
-In such realistic calculations, the two-body currents lead to about $5-15\%$ quenching in the transition strengths for both low-lying and high-lying regions.
-The effect of the two-body currents is determined by the majority or the average of the transitions as well, as in the case of Fig. \ref{fig:quenching}.
-This conclusion is important for understanding the nuclear matrix elements in double $\beta$ decays.

-In summary, the calculation of nuclear GT transition strengths is indispensable for understanding a large number of problems in nuclear physics, particle physics, nuclear astrophysics and nuclear technology.
-The theoretical uncertainties in calculating and predicting the GT transition strengths must be evaluated.
-We present a novel shell-model approach with projection techniques and large configuration space to investigate possible theoretical uncertainties for heavy nuclei, including nuclear deformation, configuration space truncation and the chiral two-body currents.
-For $^{76}$Ge, our calculations show that both nuclear deformation and large configuration space are very important and show large uncertainties in describing the GT transition strengths.
-The effect of the chiral two-body currents on the uncertainties of nuclear GT transition strengths is about $5-15\%$ quenching, which is actually independent of the excitation-energy region.
-The ongoing future works includes studying the similar theoretical uncertainties for double $\beta$ decay and developing a projected shell model with chiral force.